Single Black Female: Production

-On October 29, 2021, it was announced that Lifetime ordered Single Black Female written by Sa'Rah Jones and Tessa Evelyn Scott with director Shari L. Carpenter.
+On October 29, 2021, it was announced that Lifetime ordered Single Black Female written by Sa'Rah L. Jones and Tessa Evelyn Scott with director Shari L. Carpenter.
 The film's story is inspired by the 1992 film Single White Female starring Bridget Fonda and Jennifer Jason Leigh.

 Amber Riley and Raven Goodwin were approached to star as co-leads in part because they are frequently mistaken for each other.
 The film was shot in Atlanta, Georgia.

 Release

 Single Black Female premiered on Lifetime on February 5, 2022.

 The film was watched by 5.1 million viewers on-air and online and was the most-watched original movie of the year across all telecasts.

+Sequel

+In 2024, a sequel was released called Single Black Female 2: Simone's Revenge.
+In 2025, it was followed by the final film called Single Black Female 3: The Final Chapter.